 The drummer uses a standard drum trap, but a single snare drum and cymbal is enough, and even that’s not always required.
 The snare drum is a prominent player in norteño music, often firing off elaborate drum rolls between the singer’s lines.

 Though not all norteño bands have an accordion, most do.
 And a banda will almost never have an accordion player.
-If you are gringo, this key rule, if remembered and divulged under the right circumstances, will surely impress all your fellow gringo friends.
+This key rule, if remembered and divulged under the right circumstances, will surely impress all your friends.

 The smaller size of a norteño group, which is normally just five men (and yes, they are usually always men), makes it an ideal setup for musicians who play in restaurants at guest’s tables and public areas.